(Updated: March 5, 2018)

-What do you want from your B2B PR campaign?
-The answer to this basic question is at the root of your PR success.
+What do you want from your B2B PR campaigns?
+The answer to this basic question is at the root of your business to business PR success.

-Although there’s certainly no problem with any of the above, it’s simply an incomplete understanding of B2B PR.
-Arranging for the CEO to be mentioned in the Times or praised in a trade publication does not mean that you, as a PR professional, can hang your hat.
-It could even be totally wrong for a particular type of business and its goals.
+Although there’s certainly no problem with any of the above, it’s simply an incomplete understanding of business to business public relations.
+Arranging for the CEO to be mentioned in The Times or praised in a trade publication does not mean that you, as a PR professional, can hang your hat.
+Yet these specific strategies could even be totally wrong for a particular type of business and its goals.

 B2B PR is commonly thought of as being all about news placements.

 Let's look at the big picture for a moment.
-In truth, media coverage is a relatively small part of the PR formula.
+In truth, media coverage is a relatively small part of effective B2B PR strategies.
 If media mentions is your singular goal, you're turning a blind-eye to all the extras that come afterwards -- not to mention everything else you could have done.

 In reality, media coverage on its own doesn't take you very far -- it may last a few days.
 In terms of PR, that's just not enough.
 On the other hand, there are simple but essential ways to refuel your PR and drive it a lot further.